Accounts Payable Coordinator

 The Municipal Association of South Carolina is an Equal Opportunity Employer.

-Come join a team where you will be valued while engaging in meaningful work supporting the cities and towns in South Carolina!
+Come join a team where you will be valued while engaging in meaningful work supporting the cities and towns of South Carolina!
 Flexible work arrangements available after a training and orientation period.

 Who We Are